 Rice was steamed, moulded, hydrated, stirred, fermented, and pasteurized.
 All these took about a couple of weeks.
 The resulting concoction was poured into barrels and the flavorful aroma reportedly drew rowdy cheers from the brewers.

 But of course, the proof of the pudding was in the eating.
 Or in this case, drinking.
 After going through the two-level museum, a reward awaited in the form of a sake sampler.
 My very first sake was surprisingly sweet.
 It was perhaps of the nigori variety, which I found to have just the right combination of sweetness and sting.
 It was love at first sip!

 The sake shot came in handy for the last stop in the museum – the photo op.
 Cindy and I, at this point a bit giddy, donned the sake brewer’s blue uniform, complete with a Karate Kid headband, and made our snake karate moves (or was it the leaping crane move?).

 Our hosts brought us to Toho Kenbunroku, a chain izakaya.
-It might have looked like a hole-in-the-wall from the outside, but the interior was big.
-I instantly liked the atmosphere – the youthful servers were efficient yet casual enough to banter with, bamboo poles separated tables to allow some privacy, the clientele was obviously in high spirits (pun intended).
+It might have looked like a hole-in-the-wall from the outside, but I instantly liked the atmosphere.
+The youthful servers were efficient yet casual enough to banter with.
+Bamboo poles separated tables to allow some privacy.
+The clientele was obviously in high spirits (pun intended).